-The City School District of Albany was notified Sunday of three confirmed cases of COVID-19 involving four district schools.
+The City School District of Albany was notified Thursday that three people in the district have tested positive for COVID-19.

-Health and safety procedures at all district buildings and on all First Student buses include cleaning and sanitizing nightly.
-We will continue with these procedures, and all buildings and buses district-wide also will continue to follow all required COVID-19 precautions (pre-arrival symptom screening and temperature screening for students and staff, wearing masks, hand hygiene, social distancing of 6 feet or more, and other precautions).
+Health and safety procedures at all district buildings and on First Student buses include cleaning and sanitizing nightly.
+We will continue with these procedures, and also will continue to follow all required COVID-19 precautions (pre-arrival symptom screening and temperature screening for students and staff, wearing masks, hand hygiene, social distancing of 6 feet or more, and other precautions).

 We also would like to remind everyone of steps you can take to help be safe:

 - Maintain a social distance of at least 6 feet at all times from those you don’t live with.

 - Always wear a mask that covers both the mouth and nose when you are out of your home.

 - Wash hands with soap and water frequently when out of your home.
 If you cannot use soap and water, use alcohol-based hand sanitizer.